Luxtylo/NoteVelocity/README.md

 Function is currently **WIP**

-As of this commit, */Source/Functionality/function.py* will take the input from */Source/Functionality/Notes* and make an *output.html*
+As of 04/05/13, */Source/Functionality/function.py* will take the input from */Source/Functionality/Notes* and make an *output.html*

 Functionality is *slightly* further explained in *Source/Functionality/functionPlanning.txt*